josecmoranc/josecmoranc.github.io/index.md

 I would like to share teaching material related to aerosol science.
 For the moment I am sharing a few video-tutorials related to aerosol metrology through the [following page](./teaching-tutorials.html).

 ## 4. Scientific presentations
+Rather than only providing a list of presentations I want here to share some pdf versions and videos for some of these presentations for the people interested in my work.
+Personally, I like to see presentations prior to reading long papers because they a big-picture on a subject and summarize the content.
+Therefore, my presentations ara available in the [following page](./presentations.html).

 ## 5. Outreach